 4 TB low-fat cream cheese

-Get water boiling in pot large enough to accommodate your farfalle.
+farfalle.
 Most recipes recommend 6 cups but I never measure; it's one of those things where most people know how much water to use.
 Not going to walk you through boiling water.
-I do suggest blopping a sploosh of olive oil in the water and maybe a dash of salt.
-The olive oil helps the pasta from sticking together and salt helps keep a steady boil.
-Throw your farfalle in the water and give it a stir.
+I do suggest

-Heat up a skillet on medium-high and sploosh your olive oil in there.
+sploosh your olive oil in there.
 Let it get warm, then add your mushrooms.
 Let them get tender, then add the minced onion and garlic.
 Cook for around a minute, just so it all gets warm and the flavors meld.
 Now, when I say minced onion, I mean the dried kind from the spice aisle.
-If you're using fresh onion that you've minced, you're less lazy than me.
-You'll need to put your onion in when you first add your shrooms so they can get tender as well.
+If

 You back?
 Good.

-Your sauce should smell really good about now, and your chicken should be warm.
-At this point, your farfalle should be about done, so stir in the cream cheese.
+farfalle should be about done, so stir in the cream cheese.
 Let it melt in the pan and give your sauce a pretty mushroom color.
 Once it's melted, turn off your burner.
 Just like on the Hamburger Helper box, "sauce will thicken as it stands".
-Take this time to drain your farfalle, set the table, maybe make a nice green salad.
-Serve the sauce over the pasta.
-Ok, take a quick taste.
-It's so good, isn't it?
-It's almost decadent.
-And, bonus!
-It's low in cals.
-208 per serving, in fact.
-This recipe makes 4ish servings, so use your judgement on what a serving size is.
+Take this time to drain your

 My 7 year old daughter asked for seconds on this and she will not touch a mushroom.
 I was pleased.
 Let me know how it turns out for you!
-Pin It